How to plan a loft conversion

 • Mansard loft conversions will be closer to eight weeks to complete.

+The first week or two will be spent preparing your home and gathering the materials and tools required.
 Work usually starts on the outside of your property.
 After that, the focus turns to the inside of your house and the flooring, insulation and stud walls.
 The final stage will deal with plastering, electrics and plumbing.

 Top tips for a smooth loft conversion